Buckinghamshire in the Wars

 This worksheet gives information on the houses that were used for the war effort, the aircraft manufacture and the practice trenches for troops in Buckinghamshire.

-There is more information on the First World War on the BBC website: www.bbc.co.uk/schools/worldwarone.
-There is a Trench warfare game that you can play online.
+There is more information on the First World War on the BBC website: www.bbc.co.uk/bitesize.
+There is a Trench warfare video that you can watch online.
 If you would like to find a First World War memorial in your town or village, go to www.ukniwm.org.uk and do an Advanced Search.
 Pick the First World War in the War drop-down list and type Buckinghamshire into the County field.
 Alternatively, you can type your village or town name into the City/town/village field.

 This worksheet gives information on what life was like at home during the Second World War, covering topics like rationing, digging for victory, the blackout and air-raid shelters.
 The fact that women had to go to work is also explored.